FredTheDino/thesis-spade-lang/documents/plan.md

 # Plan for Master Thesis

-# Preliminary title
-Using overestimation to optimize FPGA designs in Spade
+## Preliminary title: Using overestimation to optimize FPGA designs in Spade

-# Preliminary problem statement relating to suggested literature
+## Preliminary problem statement relating to suggested literature
  - Can IA and AA be used to optimize FPGA designs?
  - Can a programming language automatically optimize the memory usage of FPGAs?

-# Preliminary description of method and scientific approach
+## Preliminary description of method and scientific approach
 Change the Spade compiler to reason about the ranges of variables instead of number of bytes.
 We can then observe the footprint of the designs with and without this optimization.
 If this isn't enough content we can take the analysis even further.
 Thus we have an experiment that we can run, showing it's applicable to different kinds of "programs".
 Implementing IA and AA to overestimate additions and such should then be used to correctly calculate the word-length of functions and entities.

-# Planned literature supporting the thesis
+## Planned literature supporting the thesis
   - Books and papers on IA and AA
     - Self-Validated Numerical Methods and Applications
   - Static analysis books and literature, potentially digging into bounded model checking (BMC) and the likes